 Take a look around you.
 What can you see?
 In this day and age, it’s virtually impossible to escape technology.
 When you go to a store, you’ll see people pressing their card on a reader to make an instant payment or finding items for their cart off a recipe website.
 When you’re on the train or bus, you’ll notice the majority of people listening to music or surfing the net on their phones.
-Wherever you go, you’re likely to come into contact with technology of some sort.
+Wherever you go, you’re likely to come into contact with technology of some sort, Danny Swersky believes in technology for education.
 Technology has revolutionized the way we communicate and the way we work.
 If you run a forward-thinking company, you may be wondering what’s next and considering whether you’re taking full advantage of the gadgets, programs, and machinery available to you.

 It’s amazing to think that not that long ago we were talking to each other through tin cans.
 The field of communications has evolved at lightning speed, and we’re almost spoiled for choice when it comes to getting in touch with people.
 In a matter of seconds, we can make a call, we can video chat, send an email or an SMS or leave a voice note.
 In business, developments in communication technology have had widespread success, and it’s easier than ever to collaborate with colleagues, maintain contact with existing clients and engage with new customers.
 Investing in technology such as smartphones, systems that facilitate video calling and conferencing and programs that give you the option to communicate via instant messages and group emails are worthwhile.
 Consider the cost of organizing a meeting overseas compared to offering employees the chance to get involved in a video conference.
 You’ll save hundreds, even thousands of dollars on flights and accommodation, as well as a huge amount of time.
 If you don’t already use state of art communications technology and you’re spending a fortune on client meetings, business events, travel and expenses, now is the time to consider modifying your approach.